Cooling of quark stars from perturbative QCD

 To better understand the behavior observed in the cooling band, we analyzed the evolution of the internal temperature at the band boundaries during the early stages of evolution, specifically up to the first year, where the uncertainty is larger in comparison to the rest of the evolution.
 The results are presented in Figure \ref{fig:bare_Tprofile}.
 The left panel shows the temperature evolution at the lower bound $\bar{\Lambda}=2\mu$, while the right panel corresponds to the upper bound $\bar{\Lambda}=4\mu$.

+The subtle difference in the initial conditions between the two limits arises from the redshift factor $e^{\Phi(r)}$, which differs between the configurations due to their different metric functions.
 In both cases, the initial temperature drop occurs in the outer layers, where thermal photon emission -- used as a boundary condition in the cooling equations -- takes place, while the core remains relatively hotter.
-The subtle difference in the initial conditions between the two limits arises from the redshift factor $e^{\Phi(r)}$, which differs between the configurations due to their different metric functions.
 By $t=10^{-3}$ yr, the temperature profiles are quite similar across both configurations, with some differences: the upper limit exhibits a slightly higher temperature throughout most of the stellar profile compared to the lower limit, on the order of $10^{7} \ \mathrm{K}$.
 Moreover, in contrast to the interior, the surface temperature is slightly lower by a comparable amount.